yuerfkuo9/example03/README.md

-I will play around with some questions about python
+I will play around with some questions about python.